Some halting problems for abelian sandpiles are undecidable in dimension three

-The machine takes as input a tape, which starts in some initial state~$T: \mathbb Z\to\Gamma$ with all but finitely many squares blank.
+The machine takes as input a tape, which starts in some initial state~$T_0: \mathbb Z\to\Gamma$ with all but finitely many squares blank.

-At every time step, the machine looks at its state and the letter on the square of the tape that the head is on.
-If the state is final, the machine halts.
+At every time step, if the head is in a final state, the machine halts.
+Otherwise, let~$q \in Q \setminus F$ be the current state, and let $\gamma$ be the letter on the tape square that the head is currently on.
+Let $\delta(q, \gamma) = (q', \gamma', d)$.

-Otherwise, let~$q$ be the current state, and let $\gamma$ be the letter on the tape at the current position of the head.
-Apply the transition function $\delta$ to $(q, \gamma)$.
-This gives us a three-tuple $(q', \gamma', d) \in Q \times \Gamma \times \{L, R\}$.
 The machine changes to the new state~$q'$, writes the letter $\gamma'$ on the tape at the current position, and moves one square left or right depending on the direction $d$.
-On the new square, it looks at the new state and letter, moves again, and so on.
+Once it's on the new square, it looks at the new state and letter, moves again, and so on.

-Since the head moves exactly one square per time step, to find out what is happening on a square at the current time step, we only need to look at the three adjacent squares at the previous time step.

-The head might be moving left or right onto the square we are looking at, or it might be changing the letter on our square and moving off to the left or right; on the other hand, it might not be visible at all, or it might be on an adjacent square but moving away from us.